crnhrv/pykstart/README.md

-# Python project start-up script
+# Python project quick initialization script

 Powershell script that initializes a new Python project with reasonable defaults (with cmdline argument or defaults to 'new project')